backupbrew/switchbrew/Internet Browser.md

 | 0x4    | 0x4  | [\#ShimKind](#ShimKind "wikilink")                                        |

 This is the header struct at offset 0 in the input web Arg storage for non-WebWifi.
 This is a total of 0x8-bytes.
+The total storage size used for input/output TLVs is 0x2000.

 ### WebArgTLV